Key takeaways

 Combine voice with automation tools like AI Accountant for bank statements and intelligent mapping to multiply ROI end to end.

-The Future of Hands-Free Data Entry in Indian Finance
+The Future of Hands Free Data Entry in Indian Finance

 WhatsApp integration

 Voice notes to a dedicated number that post to books can supercharge adoption for small teams.
+The workflow feels familiar because it mirrors how people already communicate.

 Conversational anomaly resolution